MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-service-bus.md

 ms.author: glenga

 ---
-# Azure Functions Service Bus bindings
+# Azure Service Bus bindings for Azure Functions

 This article explains how to work with Azure Service Bus bindings in Azure Functions.
 Azure Functions supports trigger and output bindings for Service Bus queues and topics.

 [!INCLUDE [intro](../../includes/functions-bindings-intro.md)]

-## Service Bus trigger
+## Trigger

 Use the Service Bus trigger to respond to messages from a Service Bus queue or topic.